brunoruviaro/ardour4-tutorial/_posts/2014-09-19-recording-audio.md

 edit the Routing.
 5. Click on that button to investigate the Routing.

-> TIP: If you don't see the Editor Mixer strip, use the shortcut "*Ctrl*" + "*E*" to make it appear.
+> TIP: If you don't see the Editor Mixer strip, use the shortcut "*Shift*" + "*E*" to make it appear.

 In the next image you can see that the only input of this Mono Track is receiving signal from *system capture_1*.
 This normally means the first